koushik-chowdhury/js-backend/01_web_server/readme.md

     - **Explanation**: Logs the request headers to the console.
   - **Ending the Response**:
     - **Code**: `res.end("Hello koushik, Our server is running");`
-    - **Explanation**: Ends the response with the message.
+    - **Explanation**: Ends the response wit the message.
 The `res.end` method signals to the server that all of the response headers and body have been sent.

 #### Name URL (`/name`)